 There are composting toilets at Allean.
-The nearest public toilets with full accessible facilitiies and cafè are at Queen's View Visitor Centre, less than ½ mile back along the B8019 towards Pitlochry.
+The nearest toilets with full accessible facilities are at Faskally.

 From the A9, follow signs for Killiecrankie, then Kinloch Rannoch.
 Allean car park is on the right, 7½ miles along the B8019, less than ½ mile beyond Queens View Visitor Centre.

 Local bus services run from Pitlochry.
 Plan your journey at Traveline Scotland.